- Home

 (8) The Superintendent shall provide an application for participation in the RAPT.

-(10) The Superintendent shall require periodic evaluation of an apprentice's progress in skills and technical knowledge and maintain appropriate progress records.
+(11) The Superintendent shall require periodic evaluation of a participant's progress in skills and technical knowledge and maintain appropriate progress records.

-(12) The Superintendent shall develop and maintain a model IPLP for an apprentice.
+(13) The Superintendent shall develop and maintain a model IPLP for an apprentice and a pre-apprentice.

 R277-333-4.
 Apprentice Requirements.

-(1) An apprentice must be at least 18 years old.
+(1) A participant must be at least 18 years old.

-(2) An apprentice must have a high school diploma or GED.
+(2) A participant must have a high school diploma or GED.

 (3) An apprentice shall have a cleared background check and must enroll in FBI Rapback as set forth in Section R277-301-10.

-(4)(a) An LEA may not record an apprentice as a teacher of record or long-term substitute teacher in the LEA.
+(4)(a) An LEA may not record a participant as a teacher of record or long-term substitute teacher in the LEA.

 (b) If an individual is a teacher of record or long-term substitute teacher: